How your insurance company is using AI (and why you should care)

 Faster claims processing times

-AI has the potential to significantly reduce the time it takes an insurer to process a customer’s claim.
-According to a recent study by the Boston Consulting Group, your insurance company might use AI tools to analyze your notice of loss for missing information, summarize key information for adjusters, identify a successful negotiation strategy based on previous cases, draft communications from your adjuster and prepare reports.
+According to the J.D.
+Power Auto Insurance Claims Satisfaction Study, it takes an average of 22.3 days for a car insurance claim to be resolved.
+Home insurance claims take longer, around 23.9 days.
+Claims can get delayed for a slew of reasons; when done by a human, it can take dozens of hours to catch missing information, summarize key information and prepare reports.
+AI can help with this particular pain point.
+According to a recent study by the Boston Consulting Group, your insurance company might use AI tools to identify a successful negotiation strategy based on previous cases, draft communications from your adjuster and prepare reports.
 Home and auto insurers in the NAIC’s AI/ML surveys reported using AI tools to determine settlement amounts, pull relevant information, triage and assign cases to adjusters and evaluate loss images.
 In 2022, nine auto insurance companies also reported using AI to approve car insurance claims.

 “People know that drone technology is being utilized generically,” Birrane says.
 “But do I know that they came and looked at my house?”
 Without transparency on the part of insurers, customers can be left in the dark and without further recourse regarding a claim denial.
 “I don’t have any problem with using drones,” she says.
 “What I want to make sure of as a regulator is that that consumer understands that a drone was used, understands what their profile was as a result of that, and has the opportunity to correct misinformation.”